charmed-kubernetes/kubernetes-docs/pages/k8s/gpu-workers.md

 **Charmed Kubernetes** can automatically detect GPU-enabled hardware and install required drivers from NVIDIA repositories.
-With the release of Charmed Kubernetes 1.29, the [NVIDIA GPU Operator charm][nvidia-gpu-operator] is available to simplify gpu software management and configuration.
+With the release of Charmed Kubernetes 1.29, the [NVIDIA GPU Operator charm][nvidia-gpu-operator] is available to simplify GPU software management and configuration.

 This page describes recommended deployment and verification steps for using GPU workers